The Hackathon consists of two parts

 At the same time, it should cover all important parts of the code, i.e. computation, communication and I/O.

-So take into account to reduce the number of simulated time steps and increase I/O frequency to render investigation of I/O possible within such a low number of timesteps.
+So take into account to reduce the number of simulated time steps and be prepared to increase I/O frequency to render investigation of I/O possible within such a low number of timesteps.

 If you are unsure about how to set up your test case, please contact Björn Dick (see contact data below).